Language pedagogy: Pimsleur method

-Michel Thomas Method
+Michel Thomas method

-Michel Thomas Method is an audio-based teaching system developed by Michel Thomas, a language teacher in the USA.
+Michel Thomas Method is an audio-based teaching system developed by Michel Thomas, a language teacher in the US.
 It was originally done in person, although since his death it is done via recorded lessons.
 The instruction is done entirely in the student's own language, although the student's responses are always expected to be in the target language.
 The method focuses on constructing long sentences with correct grammar and building student confidence.
 There is no listening practice, and there is no reading or writing.
 The syllabus is ordered around the easiest and most useful features of the language, and as such is different for each language.

 Other

 Appropedia is increasingly being used to as a method to enable service learning in language education.

-Computer Assisted Language Learning (CALL) is a method that includes a combination of methods and techniques using the resources available on the internet, as well as a variety of language learning software.
+Computer assisted language learning (CALL) is a method that includes a combination of methods and techniques using the resources available on the internet, as well as a variety of language learning software.

 There is a lot of language learning software using the multimedia capabilities of computers.